Simone Fontecchio: Youth career

-Besides playing for Italy (see International career), he notably won the Italian Under 17 championship in 2011–12 and the Under 19 championship the same season and in 2012-13, all for Virtus Bologna.
+Fontecchio notably won the Italian Under 17 championship in 2011–12 and the Under 19 championship the same season and in 2012–13, all for Virtus Bologna.

 Professional career

 Virtus Bologna (2012–2016)

-Fontecchio was promoted from the Virtus U19 to the senior side in 2012-13, alternating between the two during the season.
+Fontecchio was promoted from the Virtus U19 to the senior side in 2012–13, alternating between the two during the season.
 He played a symbolic minute in LBA on 4 November 2011 before posting his first genuine first division stat sheet, missing his five shots for three rebounds and a steal, on 30 December.

-After an active youth career (see Youth career) and a professional debut at only 17, there was talk of him going to the United States to play high school and later on College basketball, however he stayed loyal to Virtus and signed a 5-year professional contract with the team in June 2013, his parents had to be present as he was still a minor at the time.
+After an active youth career and a professional debut at only 17, there was talk of him going to the United States to play high school and later on college basketball, however he stayed loyal to Virtus and signed a five-year professional contract with the team in June 2013, his parents had to be present as he was still a minor at the time.

 After twice being selected to take part in the league All Star Game (2014 and 2015), he was voted Best Player Under 22 in May 2015.

 That season would also see his first participation in the playoffs, scoring 10.3 points and grabbing 3.3 rebounds per game as Virtus were swept by title holders Olimpia Milano.

 Fontecchio declared for the 2015 NBA draft on 25 April as an early entrant, two years before being automatically eligible in 2017.

 He attended a draft workout with the Boston Celtics in June 2015, whilst they declaredly considered picking in the second round, he withdrew his candidacy on 16 June 2015.

 Olimpia Milano (2016–2019)

-After an unsatisfying 2018-19 season with Olimpia Milano, where Fontecchio played an average of less than a minute Euroleague and 2.8 minutes in Serie A, Fontecchio was set to join his former team Virtus Bologna, coached by Aleksandar Đorđević, but the agreement was not finalized.
+On 8 July 2016, Fontecchio signed with Olimpia Milano of the Lega Basket Serie A and the EuroLeague.
+After an unsatisfying 2018–19 season with Olimpia, where Fontecchio played an average of less than a minute Euroleague and 2.8 minutes in Serie A, Fontecchio was set to join his former team Virtus Bologna, coached by Aleksandar Đorđević, but the agreement was not finalized.